Filesystems overview#

 There is temporary space available on the nodes that can be used when you submit a job to the cluster.

-As this storage is physically located on the nodes, it is not shared between nodes, but it will provide better performance for read/write (I/O) intensive tasks on a single node than networked storage.
-However, to use the temporary scratch space, you will need to copy files from networked storage to the temporary scratch space.
+As this storage is physically located on the nodes, it is not shared between nodes, but it will provide better performance for read/write (I/O) intensive tasks on a single node than networked storages.
+However, to use the temporary scratch space, you will need to copy files from the networked storage to the temporary scratch space.
 In addition, if a job fails then any intermediate files created may be lost.

 If your job does a lot of I/O operations to large files, it may therefore improve performance to:

-• copy files from your home directory into the temporary folder
+- copy files from your home directory into the temporary folder

-• run your job in the temporary folder
+- run your job in the temporary folder

-• copy files back from the temporary folder to your home directory if needed
+- copy files back from the temporary folder to your home directory if needed

-• delete them from the temporary folder as soon as they're no longer needed
+- delete them from the temporary folder as soon as they're no longer needed

 Basic example#